 The number 1 Amazon bestseller book and on-demand course I developed with David Gray-Hammond Re-Storying Autism:A Framework For Families, Parents, And Carers: Reimagining Support For Autistic People (2025) articulates this as moving beyond deficit ideology toward authenticity, respect, and supportive environments — exactly the relational culture the game is designed to build.

-How to Use The Penguin Pebbling Game
+Ways to Implement The Penguin Pebbling Game in Your Practice

-The game supports the identity exploration journey described in Re-Storying Autism:A Framework For Families, Parents, And Carers: Reimagining Support For Autistic People (Edgar & Gray-Hammond, 2025), and directly supports insiderness and personal journey — key dimensions of the SPACE-TIME framework (Edgar, 2025).
+The game also supports the identity exploration journey described in Re-Storying Autism:A Framework For Families, Parents, And Carers: Reimagining Support For Autistic People (Edgar & Gray-Hammond, 2025), and directly supports insiderness and personal journey — key dimensions of the SPACE-TIME framework (Edgar, 2025).

 Important Principles for Use